hsieh2000/nodejs_gallery/README.md

    * mov
    * mp4

-   **Please note that All media upload to the gellery will be rename with it timestamp**
+   **Please note that All media upload to the gellery will be rename with its timestamp**

    ### Upload